The multiresolution analysis of flow graphs: Introduction

 \section{Introduction}

-The notion of a ``flow graph'' is central to the analysis and compilation of computer programs, encompassing constructs that represent the transfer of control and data \cite{NielsonNielsonHankin,CooperTorczon,Muchnick}.
-As the complexity of software increases, so does the scale of the corresponding flow graphs: accordingly, a framework for the analysis of flow graphs at multiple resolutions is required.
-Such a framework was originally presented in \cite{JohnsonPearsonPingali}, where a hierarchical representation of input/output structure called the \emph{program structure tree} (PST) was constructed.
+The notion of a ``flow graph'' is central to the analysis and compilation of computer programs, encompassing constructs that represent the transfer of control and data \cite{CooperTorczon,Muchnick,NielsonNielsonHankin}.
+As the complexity of software increases, so does the scale of the corresponding flow graphs: accordingly, a framework for the analysis of flow graphs at multiple resolutions is desirable.
+Such a framework was originally presented in \cite{JohnsonPearsonPingali}, based on a hierarchical representation of input/output structure called the \emph{program structure tree} (PST).